eodms-sgdot/eodms-cli/README.md

 The **eodms_orderdownload.py** script is used to search, order and download imagery from the EODMS using the REST API (RAPI) service.

+## Getting the Latest Version

+It is recommended everytime this repository is cloned, that ```pip install -r requirements.txt``` should be run to get the latest py-eodms-rapi version.

 ## Requirements

 ### Python